Skip to main content

-Growing up, Mu omi sùúrú was advice you’d hear from a Yoruba elder if you were nagging for something impatiently or seeking something in life that you can’t have yet.
+Growing up, “mu omi sùúrú” was advice you’d hear from a Yoruba elder if you were seeking something you just can’t have yet…and don’t we often do that in life?

 As the oak tree rises to its peak